 As driving into the valley, everywhere is a pit stop for a great photo opportunity.
-The Spiti River wounds through the infinite-deserted landscape like a lonely rattlesnake moves in the sand dunes.
-Driving after miles on the bumpy dirt road, the first shop finally came to eyesight.
-A jeep of passengers leaving the valley for the coming winter.
-Once the snow arrives, the roads are blocked and mobility is nearly impossible.
+The Spiti River winds through the infinite-deserted landscape like a lonely rattlesnake moves in the dunes.
+Driving for miles on the bumpy dirt road, the first shop finally came into view.
+A jeep of passengers is leaving the valley for the coming winter.
+Once the snow arrives, the roads are blocked, and mobility is nearly impossible.
 We arrived in early November.
 Sights of snow on our day leaving the valley.

 Best Time to Visit

-March to June is the best time to visit Spiti Valley as the temperature gets warmer and activities accessible.
-The Shimla-Spiti route, the only route open at this season.
+March to June is the best time to visit Spiti Valley as the temperature gets warmer and activities are accessible.
+The Shimla-Spiti route is the only route open this season.

-Late September to November is the autumn season marked the end of monsoon and the beginning of winter.
+Late September to November is the autumn season, marking the end of the monsoon and the beginning of winter.
 It is still a good time to visit the valley.

 Monsoon is from July to September.
 The Manali – Spiti route opens up based on weather conditions.
-The disadvantage is the tourist crowd and possibilities of landslides and floods.
+The disadvantage is the tourist crowd and the possibility of landslides and floods.

-November to March is the least favorite season but the best season for leopard spotting trek.
-If you are lucky, a leopard would be spotted.
-The valley covers in snow and temperature run below -15 Celcius.
-Agencies actually organize this trek.
+November to March is the least favorite season, but the best season for the leopard spotting trek.
+If you are lucky, a leopard will be spotted.
+The valley is covered in snow, and temperatures run below -15 Celsius.
+Agencies organize this trek.

 Routes to Spiti Valley & Border Permit for Non-Indians

-Shimla-Spiti Route – I absolutely enjoyed this route despite my border permit was refused at Reckong Peo border police office.
-You need two or more non-Indian passport holders in a group to apply for the border permit (exit and enter).
+Shimla-Spiti Route – I enjoyed this route despite my border permit being refused at the Reckong Peo border police office.
+You need two or more non-Indian passport holders in a group to apply for the border permit (exit and entry).

 Shimla – Narkanda – Rampur – Kalpa – Nako-Giu Village – Tabo Village – Dhankar – Pin Valley (Mud Village) – Kaza – Kunzum Pass – Manali

 Manali – Spiti Route is a popular and well-used route.
-I definitely recommend the drive from Shimla -Spiti Route and end your trip in Manali or another way around if you get the permit.
+I definitely recommend the drive from Shimla -Spiti Route and end your trip in Manali or the other way around if you get the permit.

 Manali – Solang Valley – Rohtang Pass – Gramphu – Batal – Chandratal – Kunzum Pass – Losar – Kaza